PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 2. Integrated Funding: Schemes such as RKVY, PMKSY, NFSM, SMAM will pool resources to achieve more efficient funding and impact.

-3. Multi-Tiered Institutional Mechanism: There will be institutional arrangements for implementation and monitoring by Centre, States, and Districts.
+3. Multi-Tiered Institutional Mechanism: In order to ensure effective execution, there will be institutional arrangements for implementation and monitoring by the Centre, States, and Districts.

-5. Improved Access to Credit: Expansion of the Kisan Credit Card (KCC), enabling agri-start-ups, and a stronger regional banking network will encourage inclusion of all farmers in the formal finance sector.
+5. Improved Access to Credit: In addition, the Expansion of the Kisan Credit Card (KCC), enabling agri-start-ups, and a stronger regional banking network will encourage inclusion of all farmers in the formal finance sector.

-6. Farmers Empowerment: Training for Krishi Vigyan Kendras (KVKs) and Farmers Producer Organisations (FPOs).
+6. Farmers Empowerment: Moreover, training for Krishi Vigyan Kendras (KVKs) and Farmers Producer Organisations (FPOs).
 PMDDKY benefits farmers by enhancing their skills and knowledge delivery, and better market access.

-7. Post-Harvest Infrastructure: The establishment of storage facilities, PPP models in agri-logistics, and agro-processing facilities will seek to provide farmers with better access to pre- and post-harvest management to reduce losses and achieve transformation.
+7. Post-Harvest Infrastructure: Finally, the establishment of storage facilities, PPP models in agri-logistics, and agro-processing facilities will seek to provide farmers with better access to pre- and post-harvest management to reduce losses and achieve transformation.

 8. Robust Monitoring and Evaluation: A Central Dashboard will be established for transparency, accountability, and real-time monitoring, as well as third-party validation and field visits.